Luffier/fallout-text-tools/README.md

 spots ugly crash-inducing bugs

 ### lazy_town.py
-makes unmantained localizations usable by "injecting" the new content in English
+makes unmaintained localizations usable by "injecting" good lines (based on their similarity ratio -using Levenshtein distance-) into the Fixt files

 ### mismatch_finder.py
 looks for lines that should be same but aren't (translators fault)

 ### similarity_finder.py
-ongoing project for creating a usable database of lines based on their similarity ratio (Levenshtein distance).
+ongoing project for creating a usable database of lines based on their similarity ratio.
 This would speed the localization process in the future and could work as a loose mismatch_finder.py

-### merger.py (outdated; do not use)
-merges all files into a big one, for mass spell checking